‘Recall’ Was Enough for Firewalls. AI Needs a Stricter Scorecard

 For example, a detector with 99 percent recall and 20 percent precision lands around 0.33 F1.

+That is the math proving the problem.
 A recall-only scorecard would make 99 percent look excellent.
 But in an AI workflow, 20 percent precision means too much useful context is being masked.
 The model is now reasoning over damaged input.

 That is not a small false positive problem.
+That is an AI quality problem.

-Many companies and even customers calculate F1 based on whether the sensitive span was detected.
+Many companies, and even customers, calculate F1 based on whether the sensitive span was detected.
 That is useful.
 It is much better than recall alone.

 But for AI masking, it still does not catch the full problem.